Fine Art Landscape Photographer

 668 Mountain View Drive

-Weather (wind!) permitting I’ll have bins of protected images and some framed ones set up in the carport and covered back porch.
+Weather (wind!) permitting, I’ll have bins of protected images and some framed ones set up in the carport and covered back porch.
 Peruse at will.
 Practice SOCIAL DISTANCING.
-I’ll have chairs setup in my front yard for those wishing to wait for the “crowd” to thin.
-There will also be images in my living room and print room.
-Entrance will be monitored and kept to a maximum of 4 people in the house at one time.
-It’s small!
+I’ll have chairs setup on my front deck for those wishing to wait for the “crowd” to thin.
+You may also wander through my small home as there will be images in my living room and print room.